merlijne77/merlijne77/README.md

 📚 Constantly learning
 📝 Focus lies on Desktop/Mobile applications
+ for healthcare and building electronic circuits for fun 🔭 Working on an animatronic (King Boo)
+ (Paper Mache and electronics)
- for healthcare and building electronic circuits for fun 🔭 Working on an animatronic (King Boo) and Desktop applications 🌱 Currently doing the Python career Track on Datacamp 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist) 📚 Favorite Book: The Nature of Code by Daniel Shiffman 📚
+🌱 Currently doing the Python career Track on Datacamp 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
+📚 Favorite Book: The Nature of Code by Daniel Shiffman 📚
 </pre>
 <hr>